Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 Configuring Performance Management

-The Application Performance Management (APM) service helps you quickly locate application problems and analyze performance bottlenecks, improving user experience.
+Performance management helps you quickly locate problems and identify performance bottlenecks to improve your experience.
 ServiceStage allows you to configure application performance management during or after component deployment.

 APM can be configured for components whose technology stack type is Java, Tomcat, or Docker.